 1. Prior Authorizations

-As documented in the 2019 CAQH Index – Conducting Electronic Business Transactions, only 13% of prior authorizations (PAs) are fully automated.
-That means that practices industry-wide are spending unnecessary time faxing, waiting on hold, and manually re-submitting PAs and spending several hours to several days (or weeks in some cases) waiting for approval.
+As documented in the 2019 CAQH Index – Conducting Electronic Business Transactions, only 13% of prior authorizations are fully automated.
+That means that practices industry-wide are spending unnecessary time faxing, waiting on hold, and manually re-submitting prior authorizations and spending several hours to several days (or weeks in some cases) waiting for approval.

-With automation and an AI-driven PA solution, the entire process becomes automated and tied to a practice’s EHR/EMR system through HIPAA-compliant HL7 integration.
-As requests and referrals are received, the system would automatically determine if a PA was required, and if so, process and submit it in real-time.
-From there, the PA would be monitored and follow-up provided as needed.
-Scheduling staff would be notified when the PA is complete so that patients could be proficiently scheduled with far less inefficiency and rescheduling required.
+With automation and an AI-driven prior authorization solution, the entire process becomes automated and tied to a practice’s EHR/EMR and RIS systems through HIPAA-compliant HL7/API integration.
+As requests and referrals are received, the software is able to automatically determine if a preauthorization is required, or not, in real-time for imaging procedures.
+From there, the prior authorization would be monitored and follow-up provided 24/7, as needed.
+Scheduling staff would be notified when the prior authorization is complete so that patients could be proficiently scheduled with far less inefficiency and rescheduling required.

 2. Clinical Decision Support Mechanism (CDSM)